U.K. Professional Clients

 U.K. Private Customers

-The requirements for the public company establishment: starting a new public company can be more challenging and complicated then it may appear, it's this very reason why using a public company formtion agent can be worth your while, offering you the comfort in the knowledge that all compliance will be met, and your PLC company will be trading in the most sufficient time possible.
+The requirements for the public company establishment: starting a new public company can be more challenging and complicated then it may appear, it's this very reason why using a public company formation expert can be worth your while, offering you the comfort in the knowledge that all compliance will be met, and your PLC company will be trading in the most sufficient time possible.

-Formation agents will complete all the necessary paperwork, all submissions will be made directly to Companies House using their approved software, which gives the incorporation agent the privilege of application priority handling by Companies House registration team.
+We, as your formation agent will complete all the necessary paperwork, all submissions will be made directly to Companies House electronically, using our approved software, which gives the trustworthy companies registration agent the privilege of application priority handling by Companies House incorporation team.

-Furthermore, the agent will offer a range of services related to your business needs, services ranging from bank account openings, filing of annual accounts, certification of documents, creation of company stamps /seals, and many other services which will get your PLC company up and running in a matter of hours.
+Furthermore, the expert will offer a range of services related to your business needs, services ranging from bank account referral, filing of annual accounts, certification of documents, creation of company stamps /seals, and many other services which will get your PLC company up and running in a matter of hours.

-Sign electronically for a PLC company establishment using your mouse, and receive all the documentation you need to have to operate a company.
+Sign electronically for a PLC company registration online using your mouse, and receive all the documentation you need to have to operate a PLC company.

 The allotted share capital requirements are that the company must have allotted shares at least up to the value of the authorised minimum (£50,000).
 Each allotted share must be paid to at least one-quarter of its nominal value together with the whole of any premium on it.

 What does this mean in practice?
 Well, if £50,000 shares with a nominal value of £1.00 each are allotted at nominal value with no premium, the minimum consideration which must be paid to the PLC company is one-quarter of the nominal value of each share, that is 0.25p per share, making a total minimum payment of £12,500 for 50,000 shares.

 If you have a public company in UK, there are a few things that you need to do before you can start trading.
 If you try to start trading before you have started the PLC company registration process, then you may be trading illegally, and can run into difficulty.
 Here are some of the steps which you need to undertake before to start your public company formation.